cometbft/cometbft/docs/qa/v034/CometBFT.md

 * Baseline results: `v0.34.x`, obtained in October 2022 and reported [here](./TMCore.md).
 * CometBFT homogeneous network: experiment with UUID starting with `be8c`.
+* Mixed network, 1/2 Tendermint Core `v0.34.26` and 1/2 running CometBFT: experiment with UUID starting with `04ee`.
 * Mixed network, 1/3 Tendermint Core `v0.34.26` and 2/3 running CometBFT: experiment with UUID starting with `fc5e`.
 * Mixed network, 2/3 Tendermint Core `v0.34.26` and 1/3 running CometBFT: experiment with UUID starting with `4759`.